qbnr7/nlstats2/README.md

 For each game file the script:
 1. Matches the filename to a Game ID in the schedule to get teams, date and officials
 2. Reads every play and finds rows with penalties
+3. Reads the FLAG column which holds the overall crew grade for the penalty
-3. Parses the GRADE OFFICIAL code to extract individual position and grade pairs
+4. Parses the GRADE OFFICIAL code to extract individual position and grade pairs
-4. Looks up the official's initials and full name from the officials database
+5. Looks up the official's initials and full name from the officials database
-5. Writes one row per graded official call to the output CSV
+6. Writes one row per graded official call to the output CSV

 A penalty involving multiple officials (e.g. `LCHC`) is split into separate rows — one for the Line Judge and one for the Head Linesman.
+The crew flag (e.g. `CC`) is repeated on both rows so it is always available regardless of how the data is grouped.
 Plays with two separate penalties (PENALTY-CAT 1 and PENALTY CAT 2) are both processed.

+### The Difference Between FLAG and GRADE OFFICIAL

+These two columns serve different purposes:

+- **FLAG** is the overall crew grade — did the officiating crew collectively handle this penalty correctly?
+This is used for crew-level and penalty-level analysis.
+- **GRADE OFFICIAL** is the individual breakdown — which specific officials were involved and how did each of them perform?
+This is used for individual performance analysis.

+A common case is where a flag is graded `CC` (crew correct) but one official within the crew received an `N` (no call) grade because they should have been involved but were not.

 ### Folder Structure
 ```